zenml-io/zenml/docs/book/user-guide/production-guide/deploying-zenml.md

 In order to be able to run the `deploy` command, you should have your cloud provider's CLI configured locally with permissions to create resources like MySQL databases and networks.
 {% endhint %}

-To learn more about different options of [deploying ZenML, visit the deployment documentation](../../deploying-zenml/why-deploy-zenml.md).
+To learn more about different options for [deploying ZenML, visit the deployment documentation](../../deploying-zenml/why-deploy-zenml.md).

 ## Connecting to a deployed ZenML

-You can connect your local ZenML client with the ZenML Server using the ZenML CLI and the web based login.
+You can connect your local ZenML client with the ZenML Server using the ZenML CLI and the web-based login.
 This can be executed with the command:

 ```bash